assofiejakobsson/confident-smile/README.md

 ### User Stories

 #### EPIC | Product details and information

-1As a customer, I want to view a variety of teeth whitening products that are organic and fluoride-free, so I can choose the one that best suits my needs
+ - As a customer, I want to view a variety of teeth whitening products that are organic and fluoride-free, so I can choose the one that best suits my needs
-Epic: Product details and information

-2As a customer, I want to view detailed product descriptions, including ingredients, benefits, and usage instructions, to make an informed decision
+ - As a customer, I want to view detailed product descriptions, including ingredients, benefits, and usage instructions, to make an informed decisions.
-Epic: Product details and information

-As an administrator, I want to manage product inventory, including adding new products, updating product details, and removing discontinued items.#6 Epic: Product details and information
+ - As an administrator, I want to manage product inventory, including adding new products, updating product details, and removing discontinued items.

-#### EPIC | Shopping cart and chckout
+#### EPIC | Shopping cart and checkout

-As a customer, I want to securely proceed to checkout and provide shipping and payment information to complete my purchase.#7Epic: Shopping cart and chckout
+ - As a customer, I want to securely proceed to checkout and provide shipping and payment information to complete my purchase.

-As a customer, I want to receive confirmation emails with order details and shipment tracking information after making a purchase.#8
+ - As a customer, I want to receive confirmation emails with order details and shipment tracking information after making a purchase.
-Edit title

-As a customer, I want to create an account, which allows me to save my shipping addresses, track previous orders, and easily make future purchases.#9 Epic: Shopping cart and chckout
+ - As a customer, I want to create an account, which allows me to save my shipping addresses, track previous orders, and easily make future purchases.

--

 #### EPIC | Order management and analytics
  - As a customer, I want to add products to my cart and have the ability to adjust the quantities or remove items if needed.
  - As an administrator, I want to have access to an admin panel where I can manage user accounts, and oversee overall website functionality.

 #### EPIC | Product management
  - As a customer, I want to search for specific teeth whitening products by name, category, or specific features.
  - As a customer, I want to read reviews and ratings from other customers to help me make a more informed decision about a particular product.

 ####  Epic: Customer suport and marketing
  - As a customer, I want to receive promotional offers or discounts via email newsletters, providing me with incentives to make repeat purchases.

- - The following user stories where labelled as "could have" and "Won't Have" on my project board on Github.
+### The following user stories where labelled as "could have" and "Won't Have" on my project board on Github.

 #### EPIC | Order management and analytics
  - As an administrator, I want to generate sales reports and analytics to monitor the performance of the teeth whitening products and identify areas for improvement or marketing strategies.